Foot Massage Benefits

 3. Reflexology works with reflexes in the foot, which correspond to every organ & system within your body.
 Pressing on these reflex points can elicit a response from the nervous system that helps to balance and restore the body.

-For most people, foot massage benefits are so wonderful that it is one of the most relaxing parts of a massage therapy session. and is often requested as a stand-alone treatment or an added therapy to many spa and salon services.
+For most people, foot massage benefits are instantly felt after a treatment and it is one of the most relaxing parts of a massage therapy session.
+It is often requested as a stand-alone treatment or an add-on therapy to many spa and salon services.

 New!
 Comments